gigatskhondia/gigala/gigala/topology/topology_optimiz/HRL/README.md

-### work in progress, the environment not fully solved yet!
+### TODO: work in progress, the environment not fully solved yet!

 # Hierarchical reinforcement learning for topology optimization